-Cycle 1: art option
+Cycle 1 art

-The art option is dedicated to the ways in which art exists and is emerging today.
+The art department is dedicated to the ways in which art exists and is emerging today.
 It reveals the artistic representations and practices of the future.
 Issues and questions are raised, which students face with the support, experience, and insights that professors have acquired from their own artistic or theoretical experience.

 Cycle 1 is organised so that it fulfils a dual purpose.
 It makes it possible to grasp a variety of media and practices.
 It allows each student to establish a unique field of research.
 During the two years, emphasis is placed on the primary importance of ‘workshop culture’, i.e. the acquisition of knowledge through experimentation with media.
 This workshop time is a period in which to develop tools, to explore artistic thinking through practice.